solimand/fuzz-opcua-test/docs/boofuzz-related.md

 referenced in elements via default values of type ProtocolSessionReference.
 * ```args``` – Implementations should include *args and **kwargs for forward-compatibility.
 * ```kwargs``` – Implementations should include *args and **kwargs for forward-compatibility.

+## Process Monitor
+It can be used to start, monitor, and restart target programs.
+It uses [pydbg](https://pypi.org/project/pydbg/) to get information about crashed programs.